Stanford Cardinal football: Dennis Green era (1989–1991)

 In 1989, former Northwestern head coach Dennis Green left the 49ers, where he was serving as wide receivers coach, and took the head coaching position at Stanford, inheriting a team that had graduated 17 of its 21 starters from 1988.
 Green led the Cardinal from 1989 to 1991.
 During that time, his teams finished with an overall record of 16–18, going 3–0 in the Big Game against the California Golden Bears.
 In 1990, his Stanford team defeated the top-ranked Notre Dame in South Bend, Indiana.
 His tenure culminated with an 8–4 record (Stanford's best since 1986).
 A loss to Washington in the opening game of the season was the deciding factor for the Pac-10 championship.
 The Cardinal made an appearance in the 1991 Aloha Bowl, where his team lost to Georgia Tech on a last-minute touchdown.
 Green left Stanford after three seasons to accept the head coaching position with the NFL's Minnesota Vikings.

 Walsh's return (1992–1994)

 Bill Walsh returned to Stanford as head coach in 1992, leading the Cardinal to a 10–3 record and a Pacific-10 Conference co-championship.
-Stanford finished the season with an upset victory over Penn State in the Blockbuster Bowl on January 1, 1993 and a # 9 ranking in the final AP Poll.
-In 1994, after consecutive losing seasons, Walsh left Stanford and retired from coaching.
+Stanford finished the season with an upset victory over Penn State in the Blockbuster Bowl on January 1, 1993, and a # 9 ranking in the final AP Poll.

+However, some Cardinal football players vandalized George Segal's Gay Liberation sculpture in 1994, wherein with paint and wedged a bench in between the figures of the group.
+LGBT students at Stanford openly protested against the fact that this act could not be legally deemed a hate crime, as California's definition of a hate crime consists of the violation of an individual's (rather than an institution's) natural/civil liberties.
+After this and consecutive losing seasons, Walsh resigned that year from Stanford and retired from coaching.